tis-innovation-park/tm-vmm/doc/tm-arch.md

 * *.md - Source version of the manuals
 * generated-files - all files generated from the .md files are placed here
+* pics - pictures used in the manuals
+* faq-pics - pictures related to the FAQ

 ### examples